-You can also check out Lancaster hotel reviews on TripAdvisor.
+You can also check out places to stay in Lancaster on AirBnB.

 Lancaster Without the Amish Use this two-day itinerary to explore the best of Lancaster County’s arts, culture, and food.
 There’s a lot more to the city and county than just the Amish.

 Philadelphia One of the biggest cities on the east coast is only about a 1.5 hour drive away from Lancaster County.
 As one of the primary settings for the birthplace of the United States, Philadelphia contains amazing history, such as Christ Church, Independence Hall and the Liberty Bell, alongside modern attractions like the Philadelphia Museum of Art and the Philadelphia Zoo.

 Gettysburg A little over an hour to the west of Lancaster lies another location steeped in American history.
 In a town best known for the Gettysburg Battlefield, sites such as the Seminary Ridge Museum and Gettysburg Museum of the Civil War provide background on the war and that time period.
 But the town also contains other great historical sites such as the Gettysburg Dime Museum and a delicious food tour.